develffn/FundX-KB/quantower-algo/backtest-and-optimize.md

 # Backtest & Optimize

 Previously a part of the "Strategy runner" panel's functionality, strategies backtesting is integral to any algo-trading development process.
-With the latest Quantower update, we separated this feature into an individual panel called the "Backtest & Optimize."
+With the latest FundX update, we separated this feature into an individual panel called the "Backtest & Optimize."
 Let's learn more about this tool and its new features and enhancements.

 ## Start & general view